ESP32: Getting Started With Firebase (Realtime Database)

 ESP32 Store value firebase database Success

 Congratulations!
-You’ve successfully stored data in Firebase’s realtime database using the ESP32.
-In the next section, you’ll learn to read values from the different database’s node paths.
+You’ve successfully stored data in Firebase’s Realtime Database using the ESP32.
+In the next section, you’ll learn to read values from the different database node paths.

 ESP32 Read From Firebase Database

 In this section, you’ll learn how to read data from the database.
 We’ll read the data stored in the previous section.
-Remember that we saved an int value in the test/int path and a float value in the test/float path.
+Remember that we saved an int value in the test/int path, a float value in the test/float and a String value in the test/string path.

-The following example reads the values stored in the database.
+The following example reads the values stored in the database using an asynchronous method.
 Upload the following code to your board.
 You can use the same ESP32 board or another board to get the data posted by the previous ESP32.

 View raw code